-Purpose Directory where FileDependencies are written on worker machine are placed.
+Purpose Directory where FileDependencies are written on worker machine

 Syntax depdir = getFileDependencyDir

-Arguments depdir String indicating directory where FileDependencies depdir = getFileDependencyDir returns a string, which is the path to the local directory into which FileDependencies are written.
+Arguments depdir String indicating directory where FileDependencies are placed.

+Description depdir = getFileDependencyDir returns a string, which is the path to the local directory into which FileDependencies are written.
 This function will return an empty array if it is not called on a MATLAB worker.

+Examples Find the current directory for FileDependencies.

+ddir = getFileDependencyDir;

+Change to that directory to invoke an executable.

+cdir = cd(ddir);

+Invoke the executable.

+[OK, output] = system('myexecutable');

+Change back to the original directory.

+cd(cdir);

+See Also getCurrentJob getCurrentJobmanager getCurrentTask getCurrentWorker FileDependencies